 ASTM D6055 Mechanical Handling of Unitized Loads and Large Shipping Cases and Crates

 The standard assesses the ability of the contents to endure normal handling using standard mechanical handling equipment.
 This package testing standard is not intended for individual drums or palletized drums.

 An ASTM-D-6055 test lab must be able to provide the testing using one of the following seven test methods:

 Test Method A: Fork Truck Handling.
 This method is used for testing the ability of the shipping unit to withstand repeated handlings of a fork truck.
-In performing the fork truck handling test, use an actual lift truck with fork attachment to lift the shipping unit.
-The lift truck and blade(s) shall be capable of handling the size and quantity of products in accordance with current practice.
+In performing the fork truck handling test, use an actual lift truck with a fork attachment to lift the shipping unit.
+The lift truck and blade(s) shall be capable of handling the size and quantity of products per current practice.

 Test Method B: Spade Lift Test.
 Test method B is used for lifting by spade lift attachment to determine the ability of the handling flap of the case or shipping unit to withstand repeated lifting and handling.
-In performing the spade lift test, use an actual lift truck with spade lift attachment to lift the shipping unit under the lifting flap.
-The lift truck and blade(s) must be capable of handling the size and quantity of products in accordance with current practice.
+In performing the spade lift test, use an actual lift truck with a spade lift attachment to lift the shipping unit under the lifting flap.
+The lift truck and blade(s) must be capable of handling the size and quantity of products per current practice.